Manaslu Circuit Trek - 15 Days

 Overnight stay at a hotel in Kathmandu.

 Today, you will follow the twisting dirt pathway that will take you to the banks of the Budhi Gandaki River.
 The path emerges out towards the village of Khorlabensi, a small Gurung village located on the lower ridgelines of the river valley.
 The path follows the river from here, and you will cross a suspension bridge over the Budhi Gandaki to finally reach Dobhan, followed by Yaru.
-Just a few miles from Yaru lays Jagat.
-Overnight stay at the guesthouse at Jagat.
+Just a few miles from Yaru lies Jagat.
+Overnight stay at the guesthouse in Jagat.

 Today, you will be trekking on the path toward the village of Salleri, one of the first villages after Jagat, along the trail.
 From Salleri, the trail then descends towards Sirdibas and further branches out towards Philim.
 The river flows through the landscape once again, and the path flows beside it.
 The path then ascends towards the valley hills covered in rhododendron blossoms.
 Finally, you will reach the Deng.
 Overnight stay at the teahouse at Deng.

-Your journey will begin with a slow descend to the Bhudi Ghandaki River's riverbed.
+Your journey will begin with a slow descent to the Bhudi Ghandaki River's riverbed.
 The path then continues on toward the Rana Gaon, which is packed with breathtaking scenery.
 Bhupedi and Gap will be our next destination.
 We will continue our tour after lunch at the Gap tea house.
 You will come across stunning waterfalls and rivers as you go through the verdant forest.
 As you continue to stroll, you will begin to see the region's Mani walls.
 You will then enter the Namrung village, which is dotted with mani walls, monasteries, and prayer flags, after exploring this.
 Overnight stay at the teahouse at Namrung.

 It takes six to seven hours to get from Namrung Village to Syala Village.
 The trail climbs steadily and offers an exhilarating walk to the mountain's lap.
 Despite traveling through distinct communities, such as Lho village, we are still able to experience the local way of life, historic Buddhist monasteries, sceneries, and luminous mountains.
-There are many peaks in the enormous Lho town, as well as the greatest Buddhist monastery, Mout Manaslu, Buddhist Chhorten, and authentic homes.
+There are many peaks in the enormous Lho town, as well as the greatest Buddhist monastery, Mount Manaslu, Buddhist Chhorten, and authentic homes.
 Surrounded by the majestic beauty of the Manaslu Himalayas, Shyala is a fantastic location where you can get up close and personal with Mount Manaslu.
 Overnight stay at the teahouse at Shyala Village

 We have yet another exciting day on the Manaslu Circuit Trekking Itinerary from Syala.
 After breakfast, the hike starts at about eight in the morning.